 If you have an example on mind of how a natural resource company is giving to your local community in Canada, we would love to hear about it!
 Tag us @CanadaAction or #CanadaAction on Facebook / Instagram / Twitter, or send an email to [email protected] – we greatly appreciate it!

 Share this page to spread the word.

-Across the country, Canada’s natural resource sector supports millions of families with employment opportunities as well as governments via billions of generated tax revenues.
-Overlooked by many Canadians is the fact that these individual companies also are an integral, positi...
+Canada’s natural resource sector supports millions of families with employment opportunities as well as governments via billions of generated tax revenues across Canada.
+Overlooked by many Canadians is the fact that these individual companies also are an integral, positive, an...

 Canada’s natural resource sector is an integral part of our national economy, supporting nearly two million jobs and generating tens of billions of dollars in government revenues each year.
 But often overlooked about the natural resources sector is the fact that these companie...